Slashek/jira-near-me/README.md

 ## Usage

 You can use JiraNearMe for both marketplaces and core app.
-There are 3 available commands:
+There are 2 available commands:

-- `prepare` - moves all tickets that are about to releae to Ready for release state.
-This command is reserved for core application.

-      $ jira-near-me prepare

 - `release` - creates proper fixVersion based on last tag and gien region, then assigns all tickets to that version.
 Available parameters are: